KyserClark/Hacking-Notes/Nmap/Scan Types.md

 ```

 ### TCP ACK Scan
-Test to determine if the firewall is stateful or stateless; can not determine wheather a port is open or closed.
+Test to determine if the firewall is stateful or stateless; can not determine whether a port is open or closed.
 ```
 sudo nmap -sA [TARGET-IP]
 ```